-So many people don’t seem to appreciate it enough but the ease, convenience, and simplicity that stems from using a pop guard have been a blessing to sound engineers and music producers alike.
-And when you think about it you’ll see that It’s no surprise the media and music industry are rapidly improving.
+So many people don’t seem to appreciate it enough.
+Still, the ease, convenience, and simplicity that stems from using a pop guard have been a blessing to sound engineers and music producers alike.
+And when you think about it, you’ll see that It’s no surprise the media and music industry are rapidly improving.
 Pop guards have taken producing tracks and speeches to a whole new level by prioritizing audio clarity above all else.

-And while some people may have their doubts about the benefits of a pop guard, there is no doubt that the world today is better off with a pop guard than it used to be without it.
+And while some people may have doubts about the benefits of a pop guard, there is no doubt that today’s world is better off with a pop guard than it used to be without it.

 Started as a rapper and songwriter back in 2015 then quickly and gradually developed his skills to become a beatmaker, music producer, sound designer and an audio engineer.